debater-coder/cohortly/folio/main.typ

 efficient visualisation of study sessions.
 A similar calendar was also included grade-wide to allow the prevention of scheduling conflicts between different subjects.

-=== 26 August 2026
+=== 30 August 2026
-Completed folio documentation.
+Implemented resources, peer-tutoring sessions, virus scanning (and email reminders) and email alerts for uploaded viruses.
+Installed onto live system at https://cohortly.up.railway.app/

 == User documentation
 This is the user documentation included in the product.

 === Getting Started

 Cohortly is a web application designed to foster student collaboration by allowing students to share their knowledge in Q&As and study sessions.

 To use Cohortly, you log in with your School Portal account.
 Your account is linked to your email address, student ID and full name.
 Access is limited to Sydney Boys High School students only.
-Once logged in, you will be redirected to the Dashboard.
+Once logged in, you will be redirected to the Dashboard

 === Joining a subject